COSC481W-2024Winter/JARVIS/README.md

 ### [Jacob Yankee](https://github.com/JacobYankee) - Team Member

 I am a Computer Science student at EMU with an expected graduation in April 2024.
-I am a transfer student from Michigan Technilogical University and a former member of Husky Game Development.
+I am a transfer student from Michigan Technological University and a former member of Husky Game Development.
 I am familiar with Java, C#, Unity, Agile development, HTMl, CSS, JavaScript, PHP, and some AWS.
 My personal projects tend to be small games made in Unity.

 ### [Nick](//your github profile link) - Team Member